robertknight/rten/README.md

 - Supports CPU inference only.
 There is currently no support for running models on GPUs or other accelerators.
 - Not all ONNX operators are currently supported.
-See `OperatorType` in [src/schema.fbs](src/schema.fbs) for currently supported operators.
+See `OperatorType` in [src/schema.fbs](src/schema.fbs) and [this issue](https://github.com/robertknight/rten/issues/14) for currently supported operators.
 For implemented operators, some attributes or input shapes may not be supported.
 - A limited set of data types are supported: float32 and int32 tensors. int64 and boolean tensors are converted to int32.